DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 ### Editing an existing design history

-1. Click on the filename you wish to edit
+1. Select the filename you wish to edit

 ![editing-design-history-filename.png](editing-design-history-filename.png)

-2. Click on the pencil ✏️ - it’s on the top right of the page
+2. Select the pencil ✏️ - it’s on the top right of the page

 ![editing-design-history-pencil.png](editing-design-history-pencil.png)